Flaaim/safe/templates/_posts/2020-06-16-Emergency Preparedness Toolbox Talk.md

 2. On large jobs,  the muster point is covered in the orientation.
 3. On smaller jobs,  a muster point should be chosen that is in a safe area.
 There should be no overhead hazards that  could fall and injure a worker.
 4. If a foreman is  unaware of the location of these items, they should contact their  superintendent and request the information prior to reaching the job-site
+## FIRST AID
+1. After an emergency situation, emergency services (fire, police and medical) may be unavailable for some time.
+It may be necessary to provide immediate care for an injured person if medical professionals cannot be reached.
+It is important to have a complete first aid kit and first aid training.
+2. Workers must have immediate access to an appropriate first aid kit at each site location.
+First aid kits may be permanent on-site kits or may be transported to the site by the worker for each site visit.
+3. In some instances, the first aid kit may need to be located in the worker’s vehicle and carried by the worker to the site location.

 [Download the toolbox talk](https://safetyworkblog.com/assets/template/Emergency_Preparedness_Toolbox_Talk.docx)